BumblebeeBat/FlyingFox/docs/lightning.md

 * you update channel_manager
 * server updates channel_partner

-6) The server starts updating my channel by sending me a signature and new channel state in my mailbox.
+6) The server starts updating my channel by sending me a signature and new channel state.
+The server reveals the secret at this time.
-* uses mailbox
 * server updates channel_partner
 * I update channel_manager

-7) I accept the channel update, and reveal my secret to the channel to update the state again.
-I send a signature and the new channel state to the server.
+7) I accept the channel update.
+I send a signature to the server.
 * server updates channel_manager
 * I update channel_partner

-8) The server updates my channel with the secret by giving me a signature.
+8) The server shows you the secret to starts updating your channel.
 * server updates channel_partner
-* I update channel_manager

-9) The server shows you the secret to starts updating your channel.
-* server updates channel_partner
 * you update channel_manager

-10) you finish updating your channel by sending a signature to the server.
+9) you finish updating your channel by sending a signature to the server.
 * server updates arbitrage
 * server updates channel_manager
 * you update channel_partner